Inklingo

 nounB2general

-Use 'entrada' specifically for the initial payment required for significant purchases like property or vehicles, or as part of a loan application.
+Use 'entrada' specifically for the initial payment required for significant purchases like real estate or vehicles, often a required percentage of the total cost.

 A small stack of colorful paper money placed directly next to a miniature, simple model of a house.